-Professor of Epidemiology, Rutgers Cancer Institute of New Jersey, Robert Wood Johnson Medical School and Rutgers School of Public Health
+Professor and Chief, Cancer Epidemiology and Health Outcomes and Co-leader of the Cancer Prevention and Control Program at the Rutgers Cancer Institute of New Jersey and Professor of Medicine and Epidemiology at Robert Wood Johnson Medical School and Rutgers School of Public Health

-Elisa Bandera is a Professor of Epidemiology at Rutgers Cancer Institute of New Jersey, Robert Wood Johnson Medical School, and Rutgers School of Public Health, and a member of the graduate faculty at Rutgers University’s Department of Nutritional Sciences.
+Elisa Bandera is Professor and Chief, Cancer Epidemiology and Health Outcomes and Co-Leader of the Cancer Prevention and Control Program at Rutgers Cancer Institute of New Jersey, a Professor at Robert Wood Johnson Medical School, Department of Medicine and Rutgers School of Public Health, and a member of the graduate faculty at Rutgers University’s Department of Nutritional Sciences.

 Over the past ten years, she has been actively involved in translating research findings into public health recommendations.
 She was involved in the development of the American Cancer Society’s Nutrition and Physical Activity Guidelines for Cancer Prevention in 2006 and in the 2011 Guidelines for Cancer Prevention and Survival.